rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Link;
 {{< /highlight >}}

-Once you start your application again, you should see a styled list of repositories with a name, url, description, the count of stars, owner and used language for the implementation of the project.
-If you cannot see any repositories, check whether your GitHub account has any public repositories in the first place.
-If it doesn't, then it's normal that nothing shows up.
-You can make yourself comfortable with GitHub by creating a couple of repositories for the sake of learning about GitHub but also to have this data available for this tutorial.
+Once you restart your application, you should see a styled list of repositories with a name, url, description, star count, owner, and the project's implementation language.
+If you can't see any repositories, check to see if your GitHub account has any public repositories.
+If it doesn't, then it's normal that nothing showed up.
+I reccomend you make yourself comfortable with GitHub by creating a couple of repositories, both for the sake of learning about GitHub and to use this data to practice with this tutorial.
 Another way to create repositories for your own account is forking repositories from other people.

-What you have done in the last steps of this section were pure React implementations.
-This is only one opinionated way on how you can structure your components.
+What you have done in the last steps of this section were pure React implementation, but this is only one opinionated way on how to structure components.
 The most important part from this section though happens in the Profile component.
-There you have introduced a Query component which takes a query as prop.
+There, you introduced a Query component that takes a query as prop.
 Once the Query component renders, it executes the GraphQL query.
-The result of the query is made accessible as argument within React's render props pattern.
+The result of the query is made accessible as an argument within React's render props pattern.

 ### Exercises:

-* read more about {{% a_blank "queries with Apollo Client in React" "https://www.apollographql.com/docs/react/essentials/queries.html" %}}
+* Read more about {{% a_blank "queries with Apollo Client in React" "https://www.apollographql.com/docs/react/essentials/queries.html" %}}
-* invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/53Q6K3V" %}}
+* Invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/53Q6K3V" %}}

 {{% chapter_header "Apollo Client Error Handling in React" "react-apollo-client-error-handling" %}}